Outlander Lightweight Travel Backpack

 The Kelty Redwing 44 is the workhorse travel backpack – described by its designers as utilitarian, you will be as impressed by its rugged simplicity and effectiveness as by its uncomplicated looks.
 A multi-purpose travel pack that’s at home in the city or on a short haul weekender, the Redwing can equally step up when it comes to adventure.
 And boy, is this rucksack a tough cookie for its size, with practical features you’d more likely see on a larger, technical bag.

-It’s aluminum suspension frame keeps weight off your shoulders and its hardworking airflow back panel along with mesh straps, foam waist belt and lumbar pad will keep you cool on the trail.
-It’s also hydration pack-compatible, with side mesh pockets for extra aqua supplies and there are just enough compartments and pockets to fit the essentials for pared back travel or an overnight on the trail.
+Its aluminum suspension frame keeps weight off your shoulders and its hardworking airflow back panel along with mesh straps, foam waist belt and lumbar pad will keep you cool on the trail.
+It’s also hydration pack-compatible, with side mesh pockets for extra aqua supplies and there are just enough compartments and pockets to fit the essentials for pared-back travel or an overnight on the trail.
+For more great bags like this, check out our guide to the best Victorinox backpacks.

 Works both as top loader and a panel loader